sholladay/dotfiles/README.md

     sh -c "$(curl -fsSL https://raw.githubusercontent.com/sholladay/dotfiles/master/install.sh)";
     ```

 4. If you are on macOS, the shell will speak a greeting to you.
 Modify `/usr/local/bin/greet` and make sure it says your name.
-Then set `macos/Seth-Dark.terminal` as your terminal profile.

-5. Set up SSH keys.

-    Modify `.shrc` and `.profile` (e.g. `nano "$HOME/.profile";`), replace `my-key` with the name of your SSH private key so that `keychain` can load it.
-If you are not going to use `keychain`, these commands can be safely removed.

 ## Additional setup